lusakasa/saka-key/doc/engineering.md

 ### Event handling

-* Decision: Use a single listener for each type of event (keydown, keypress, keyup, focus, blur) and a state machine.
+* Decision: Use a single listener for each type of event  and a state machine.

 * Motivation: Try to understand Vimium's handler stack.
 The wrong data structure led to incomprehensible control flow.

+---

+* Decision: Listen for focusin and focusout instead of focus and blur.

+* Motivation: unlike focus and blur, focusin and focusout events bubble, allowing a single high level listener to detect focus changes on all elements of the document.

 ---